Your ugly is beautiful

 Let me tell you why...

-I call myself a radical self love warrior.
-As an educator, artist, author and singer-songwriter, I work to break the silence that keeps abuse survivors stuck in shame and self-hatred.
+As a speaker, mothering coach, and multi-media creator, I work to break the silence that keeps childhood abuse survivors stuck in shame and self-hatred.
 I believe that our stories possess the power to transform our greatest pain into beautiful works of art.